microsoft/OpenAIWorkshop/scenarios/prompt_engineering/04_Fine_Tuning.md

 ## Operation Cost Considerations

-Prompt engineering could be less cost effective if you need to provide a large amount of instructions to accomplish something similar than what you would get with a Fine Tuned model as you'd consume tokens with every request sent.
+Prompt engineering could be less cost-effective if you need to provide a large number of instructions to accomplish something similar to what you would get with a Fine Tuned model as you'd consume tokens with every request sent.

-Hosting a Fine Tune model also has its cost but on medium to high volume that cost would be mostly irrelevant, so operational cost efficiency could be a driver for Fine Tuning.
+Hosting a Fine Tune model also has its cost, but on medium to high volumes, that cost would be mostly irrelevant, so operational cost efficiency could be a driver for Fine Tuning.

 ---
 ## References